electron-react-boilerplate/docs/docs/building.md

 ## Build an App

 Building a production version of your app will optimize the JS, CSS, and SASS of your application.
-It also

 To create a production build, run `yarn build`: